 How Should I Prepare for a Mammogram?

-- Your first step is to schedule your mammogram when you’re ready.
-Choose a time when you’re more relaxed, and your breasts aren’t too tender.
+- Schedule your mammogram for a time when you’re relaxed and your breasts aren’t too tender.

-- Don’t wear deodorants, antiperspirants, lotions, perfumes, and creams under your arms or around your breast.
+- Make sure the breast imaging center has any images from prior mammograms performed by previous providers.
+Don’t wear deodorants, antiperspirants, lotions, perfumes, and creams under your arms or around your breast.
 This prevents the deodorants’ metallic particles from affecting the results.

 Magview’s breast cancer risk assessment software allows you to answer several questions for data collection and analysis to calculate your risk level.
 The report may recommend supplemental screening such as breast MRI depending on your score.
-To learn more about our risk calculator, feel free to contact us, and we will be happy to help.
+Contact us to learn more.